jamiewhths/talks/activityinfo/api/pushing-data/PITCHME.md

 ## Who is this talk for?

 This talk is intended for:
-- Developers in organisations using ActivityInfo on applications which need to interoperate with ActivityInfo
+- Developers in organisations using ActivityInfo on applications which need to inter-operate with ActivityInfo
 - Members of organisations with developers capable of utilising REST APIs

 ---

 @title[Who is this talk for? - 3/3]
-## Who is this talk for?
+## Not for you?

-Not for you?
+You can still use our new Importer!

-You can still use our new importer!
 Beta available here:
 \\\ INSERT BETA LINK ///

 ---